 Standard photo books — even premium ones from consumer services — suffer from an unavoidable flaw: the gutter.
 When a photo is printed across two pages and the book curves at the spine, the center of the image disappears into shadow or is physically obscured.
 For portraits, landscapes, or wide reception shots, this is a serious aesthetic problem.

 With a lay flat design, double-page spreads are treated as a single image.
 Photographers design their albums with this in mind — composing spreads that flow naturally from left to right, creating a cinematic, editorial feel.
+According to B&H Explora, the combination of calibrated print output and archival paper is what separates a professional album from a consumer product — and lay flat construction is where that difference becomes most visible.

 Color Gamut